-Testing Lead Content in Drinking Water of School Facilities
+Testing Lead Content in Drinking Water of Independent School Facilities

 Date came into force or revised

-School districts must take reasonable steps necessary to resolve elevated lead levels that are outside established guidelines on any drinking water quality test results.
+Authorities should take reasonable and prompt steps to resolve elevated lead levels that are outside established guidelines on any drinking water quality test results.

 Rationale or purpose of policy